harrykhlo/rugby_club/README.md

   - Birthday.

 - Route of Edit Member Page
-  The member page is at /admin/member/update?adminid=`<admin id>`&memberid=`<member id>` of the site.
+  The Edit member page is at /admin/member/update?adminid=`<admin id>`&memberid=`<member id>` of the site.
+The admin id and member id from the admin page and the row of the member list respectively are required to be given in the form of a GET request.

+## Assign Team Page (is entered from admin page)

+This page is brought by a button click on the admin page.
+The button is at the second column of the member list on the admin page.

+- Functions of Assign Team Page
+  This Assign Team Page allows admin to assign a team to the member belonging to the admin's club.
+The following details can be updated.

+  The team belonging to the admin's club and matching with the member grade will be shown in a drop-down list on the page for the Admin's assignment.

+- Route of Assign Team Page
+  The Assign Team Page is at /admin/memberteam/assign?adminid=`<admin id>`&memberid=5691`<member id>` of the site.
 The admin id and member id from the admin page and the row of the member list respectively are required to be given in the form of a GET request.